Leadwise/Leadwise.github.io/readme.txt

 == Description ==

 Monostack is a Gutenberg-ready WordPress theme that brings the beauty of code editors to the frontend.
 With a strong focus on typography and color, Monostack highlights specific grammar much like syntax highlighting does in code editors.
-Monostack is named after the "monospace" font stack used throughout the theme.
+Leadwise Style is named after the "leadwisespace" font used throughout the theme.

-Based on [Underscores](http:underscores.me/) and the [Gutenberg Starter Theme](https://github.com/WordPress/gutenberg-starter-theme) which uses the [GPL 2 License](https://github.com/WordPress/gutenberg-starter-theme/blob/master/LICENSE), Monostack is designed and further developed by [Mark Uraine](https://markuraine.com/) and [Ernesto Mendez](https://profiles.wordpress.org/mendezcode/).
+Based on [Underscores](http:underscores.me/) and the [Gutenberg Starter Theme](https://github.com/leadwise/leadwise-starter-theme) which uses the [GPL 2 License](https://github.com/leadwise/leadwise-starter-theme/blob/master/LICENSE), Leadwise Style is designed and further developed by [Mark Uraine](https://markuraine.com/) and [Ernesto Mendez](https://profiles.wordpress.org/mendezcode/).

 == Installation ==